Azure/azure-sdk-for-python/doc/eng_sys_checks.md

 This test makes sure that a package being developed works absolutely fine using latest released version of required Azure SDK package as long as there is a released version which satisfies the requirement specification.
 Workflow of this test is as follows:

 1. Identify if any azure SDK package is marked as required package in setup.py of current package being tested.
 Note: Any dependency mentioned only in dev_requirements are not considered to identify dependency.
 2. Identify latest released version of required azure sdk package on PyPI
 3. Install latest released version of required package instead of dev dependency to package in code repo
 4. Install current package that is being tested
 5. Run pytest of all test cases in current package

 Tox name of this test is `latestdependency` and steps to manually run this test locally is as follows.

 1. Go to package root.
 For e.g azure-storage-blob or azure-identity
-2. Run following command
-        `Tox –e latestdependency –c ../../../tox/tox.ini`
+2. Run command `Tox –e latestdependency –c ../../../tox/tox.ini`

 #### Minimum Dependency Test

 This test makes sure that a package being developed works absolutely fine using oldest released version of required Azure SDK package as long as there is a released version which satisfies the requirement specification.
 Workflow of this test is as follows:

 1. Identify if any azure SDK package is marked as required package in setup.py of current package being tested.
 Note: Any dependency mentioned only in dev_requirements are not considered to identify dependency.
 2. Identify oldest released version of required azure sdk package on PyPI
 3. Install oldest released version of required package instead of dev dependency to package in code repo
 4. Install current package that is being tested
 5. Run pytest of all test cases in current package

 Tox name of this test is `mindependency` and steps to manually run this test locally is as follows.

 1. Go to package root.
 For e.g azure-storage-blob or azure-identity
 2. Run following command
 `Tox –e mindependency –c ../../../tox/tox.ini`

 #### Regression Test